mani-prakash/scraper/README.md

 Worker function will check a requests count at present, if its less than 5 then a request will be made to scrap a url from the queue

 The workers will be initiated diffrently in asyncScraper and scraper

-async.parllel is used to call worker function in asyncScraper
+async.parllel is used to call worker in asyncScraper

-callback mechanism is used to call worker funciton is scraper
+callback mechanism is used to call worker in scraper